dviggiano/api.eauw.org/README.md

 ﻿# api.eauw.org

 A web API to facilitate automations and services relevant to our organization including adding emails to the mailing list, sending emails, and reading calendar events.
+Co-authored with Eeshaan Pirani.

 ## Getting Started